technoblogy/tiny-i2c/README.md

 ## Description

-Here's a description of the Minimal Tiny I2C routines:
+Here's a description of the TinyI2C routines:

 ### TinyI2C.start(address, type)